variablenix/ansible.thelounge/README.md

 # Ansible: The Lounge for ArchLinux

-This Playbook installs and configures [TheLounge](https://thelounge.chat/) on an Arch Linux host.
+This Playbook installs and configures [The Lounge](https://thelounge.chat/) on an Arch Linux host.
 The [ansible-aur](https://github.com/kewlfft/ansible-aur) module is used to install [thelounge](https://aur.archlinux.org/packages/thelounge/) and any other AUR packages such as [nodejs-jsonlint](https://aur.archlinux.org/packages/nodejs-jsonlint/).

 ### Usage
 First ensure there are no major issues reported before removing `--check` verification.